Redefining Hypocrisy

 There is a value to hypocrisy.
 La Rochefoucauld is purported to have said, “Hypocrisy is a tribute that vice pays to virtue.”

-To be clear, hypocrisy is not in of itself virtuous, just the opposite as it is a serious sin.
-However it is not nihilism because by definition it implies a recognition of an external moral order.
-That recognition provides both validation of that existing order and a tether which ties the hypocrite’s behavior to it and therefore restricts the extent of public deviation.
+To be clear, hypocrisy is not in and of itself virtuous — just the opposite as it is a serious sin.
+However, hypocrisy is not nihilism, because by definition hypocrisy implies a recognition of an external moral order.
+That recognition provides both validation of that existing order, and a tether which ties the hypocrite’s behavior to it and therefore restricts the extent of public deviation.

 Then we have Doug Emhoff, a.k.a.
 Mr. Kamala Harris.